Anexz1/Nexusmods-wabbajack-autodl-script-for-Autohotkey/README.md

 https://github.com/user-attachments/assets/290a4465-6743-438f-8753-08ddd10f7089

+you should be able to just start this up, turn off your computer screen and go along with your day or just go to sleep.
+As far as i tested it blocks the computer from going into sleep mode

 sorry if this whole thing reads like gibberish but i am not a native engish speaker i just wanted to share this to possibly help someone too lazy to make their own script

-I also should mention that using autoclickers on nexus is a bannable offense because they're nothing but a bunch of CUNTS! cheers
+I also should mention that using autoclickers on nexus is a bannable offense because Nexus is a bunch of CUNTS! cheers
 :)